 The Conrad Bali has a total of three pool suites: Two of them are identical (and located right next to each other on the ground level) while the third is the 4th floor Penthouse Suite, which goes for over $4,500 per night.
 The two pool suites are both in the Conrad Suites section of the resort, which means booking one gets you access to the club lounge and a variety of on-site discounts and benefits.
 None of the pool suites show up in the search results of the Conrad Bali website, so you will have to contact the hotel directly to book one.

-- Conrad Bali Nusa Dua Conrad Suite
+Conrad Bali Pool Suite Interior

-The Conrad Pool Suite is located on the ground floor, at the very end of the Conrad Suites building.
+The Conrad Pool Suite is located on the ground floor, at the end of the Conrad Suites building.
 Upon approaching the suite, you can hear water from a small fountain right over the wall.
 When I initially saw it I thought, “Oh no. Please tell me they’re not trying to pass this off as a pool!”
 Thankfully that wasn’t the case.
 If you think I’m crazy for thinking a small fountain could be marketed as a plunge pool, take a look at the bird bath at the Ayana Resort in Jimbaran Bay being passed off as a pool.

 The master bedroom was fairly large and featured a king bed, two chairs, the same storage space as the Conrad Suite and a TV.
 Off to the side was a sliding door leading to the bathroom.
 It’s the exact same layout as the standard suite my siblings and I were staying in, though it was slightly more spacious.

-The Conrad Bali does offer options to upgrade to a Pool Suite from several other room categories, however they don’t always make sense.
-For example, I was quoted an upgrade fee of $200 per night to go from a Conrad Suite to a Pool Suite.
-Considering the Conrad Suite was $325 and the Pool Suite $495, it would have cost more to upgrade than to pay for the Pool Suite.
+The Conrad Bali does offer options to upgrade to a Pool Suite from several other room categories.
+These options don’t always make sense.
+For example, I was quoted an extra $200 per night to upgrade from a Conrad Suite to a Pool Suite.
+Since the Conrad Suite was $325 and the Pool Suite $495, it would have cost more to upgrade than to book the Pool Suite.